starkware-libs/starknet-docs/docs/Events/starknet-events.md

 emit_event(2, keys, 3, data)
 ```

-The above code emits an event with two keys, the [strings](https://www.cairo-lang.org/docs/how_cairo_works/consts.html#short-string-literals) "status" and "deposit" (think of those as identifiers
-of the event that you might like to filter over in the future) and three data elments 1, 2, 3.
+The above code emits an event with two keys, the [strings](https://www.cairo-lang.org/docs/how_cairo_works/consts.html#short-string-literals) "status" and "deposit" (think of those as identifiers of the event that can be used for indexing) and three data elments 1, 2, 3.

 :::tip
 When using the higher level `emit` syntax, the event's data may be of complex types, for example: